robillardstudio/c-climate-public/README.md

 Critical Climate Machine (Patterns of Heat) is a research based project that quantifies and reveals the mechanisms of online misinformation about global warming.

-This code has been developed by Gaëtan Robillard and Jolan Goulin, as part of the project [MediaFutures](#mediafutures) and [»The Intelligent Museum«, ZKM](#the-intelligent-museum).
+This code has been developed by Gaëtan Robillard and Jolan Goulin, as part of the project [MediaFutures](#mediafutures) and [»The Intelligent Museum«](#the-intelligent-museum).

 Description
 -----------